bobooo40/world_population/README.md

 - The total population of the continent/region/country not living in cities (including a %).

+> 32 requirements of 32 have been implemented, which is 100.0%.

 | ID    | Name | Met  | Screenshot |
 |-------|------|------|------------|